chadfitz/DINO-DODGERS/README.md

 Functionality & MVPs
-In {project name}, users will be able to:
+In Lazy Cat Attack, users will be able to:
   - control the lateral movement of two characters at the same time
   - toggle the sound on/off
   - read the directions at any point